-To work with storage, leave the Basic radio button selected.
 This screen displays the following:

 - Network/Device Name.
-The default is \\readyshare. - Available Network Folders.
+The default is \\readyshare.
+This is the name used to access the USB device connected to the router. - Available Network Folders.
 The folders on the USB device.

 Share Name.
-You can click the name shown, or you can type it in the address field of your web browser.
+If only one device is connected, the default share name is USB\Storage.
+You can click the name shown or you can type it in the address field of your Web browser.
 If Not Shared is shown, the default share has been deleted and no other share for the root folder exists.
 Click the link to change this setting.

-Read Access and Write Access.
+Read/Write Access.
 Shows the permissions and access controls on the network folder: All - no password (the default) allows all users to access the network folder.
 The user name (account name) for All - no password is guest.
 The password for admin is the same one that you use to log in to the router.
 By default, it is password.

 Folder Name.
-Full path of the network folder.
+Full path used by the network folder.

 Volume Name.
-Volume name from the USB storage device.
+Volume name from the storage device (either USB drive or HDD).

-Total Space and Free Space.
-Show the current utilization of the storage device.
+Total/Free Space.
+Shows the current utilization of the storage device.

 - Edit.
-Click the Edit button to edit the Available Network Folders settings. - Safely Remove USB Drive.
-Safely remove the USB device attached to your router.
+Click the Edit button to edit the Available Network Folders settings. - Safely Remove a USB Device.
+Click to safely remove the USB device attached to your router.

 You can click Refresh to update this screen.

-For more information about USB storage, see Chapter 5, Storage.
+For more information about USB storage, see Chapter 5, USB Storage.